Spec Version:

 Naming conventions

 RudderTyper applies consistent naming conventions when generating code from your Tracking Plan definitions.
-These conventions are the same across both Kotlin and Swift.
+The mobile platforms (Kotlin and Swift) share the same conventions, while TypeScript differs in a few places (noted below).

 Event methods